Quick Step confident of taming cycling's cobbled 'Hell'

 "You need to be slightly mad to launch yourself into Arenberg at top speed.
 The slightest error and you can't maintain control."

 World class bike-handling skills weren't enough for Bora's Peter Sagan last year.
-He suffered a puncture when brought down by another rider's fall as he was trying to follow Van Avermaet.
+The world champion suffered a puncture when brought down by another rider's fall as he was trying to follow Van Avermaet.

-Marked out of contention for victory at Flanders last week, Slovakia's world champion will be hoping he doesn't suffer the same fate on Sunday.
+Marked out of contention for victory at Flanders last week, the Slovak will be hoping he doesn't suffer the same fate on Sunday.

 For Govenou, Arenberg is strategically crucial.